 Homeschooling provides a unique opportunity for us to share the gospel with our children.
 As we approach every subject from a biblical perspective and we live out our faith before them in the way that we talk, walk, teach, and serve, we are continually inviting them to respond to the call of Jesus, to pick up their cross and follow Him.

-- Foster Healthy Family Relationships
+2. Healthy Family Relationships

+When you homeschool, not only do you get to spend a lot of time with your children, but your children get to spend a lot of time with each other.
+This is a good thing.
 Siblings have a greater chance of creating strong ties with each other as they grow and learn together.
 Older siblings can help with the care and teaching of the younger ones.
-This develops many qualities such as, compassion, how to be a good example, and responsibility and teaches them important childcare skills as well.
-The younger children of course benefit by learning from and observing their older siblings.
-This spirit of cooperation between siblings engenders good feelings and closeness, that will continue into their adult relationships.
+This develops many qualities such as compassion, positive role modeling, and responsibility.
+Of course, the younger children benefit as well, by learning from and observing their older siblings.
+This spirit of cooperation between siblings engenders good feelings and closeness that will continue into their adult relationships.

-but part of the beauty of spending a lot of time together as a family is that it keeps any underlying core issues that have to be dealt with in the forefront.
+Inevitably, conflict will happen between family members when you homeschool.
+Part of the beauty of spending so much time together as a family is that any issues remain in the forefront.
 You are less likely to sweep problems under the rug.
-These unresolved differences can break down healthy relationship over time.
-As a homeschooling mother, I have appreciated the opportunity to use teachable moments throughout the day to help us grow in our capacity to love and forgive one another.
+As a homeschool mother, I have appreciated the opportunity to use teachable moments throughout the day to help us grow in our capacity to love and forgive one another.

-- Create Meaningful Family Memories
+3. Meaningful Family Memories

 I love to sit around with my almost grown kids and talk about fond family memories.
-So many of our happy memories were made possible by the fact that we homeschool.
+So many of our memories were made possible by the fact that we homeschool.
 Like the time we traveled through several states accompanying my husband on his speaking engagements and fitting in sightseeing and museums along the way.
 Or the early morning walks to the ocean to see the sunrise, pondering together the beauty and wonder of creation.

 Of course, families who choose other educational options can also create meaningful family memories, but homeschoolers have a unique opportunity to experience life together more often.
-The memories we create together, draw us closer and endear us to one other.
+The memories we create together draw us closer and endear us to one other.

 “He who walks with wise men, will be wise, but the companion of fools will be destroyed.”
 Proverbs 13:20